jvrana/Kermit/README.md

-<h1> PyDad </h1>
+<h1> PyPermissions </h1>

-PyDad is one cool repo.
+PyPermissions is one cool repo.
 Strict and firm, but easy-going when needed.
 He doesn't always let you do what you want, but when he does, you must always ask for **permission**.
-PyDad may not be considered your *conventional* repo, but its *your* PyDad and you love him all the same.
+PyPermissions may not be considered your *conventional* repo, but its *your* PyPermissions and you love him all the same.

 PyDad extends class methods to give methods various permissions (inside class, outside class, super class, sub class, etc.)